justin13601/ACES/docs/source/configuration.md

 observed with value greater than one to satisfy the event.
 There can only be one defined "event" with an "EventConfig" in a valid configuration, and it will define the "trigger" event of the cohort.

-The value of its field can be any defined predicate
+The value of its field can be any defined predicate.

 ______________________________________________________________________